fjp/fjp.github.io/_posts/ros/2019-03-06-ros-kalman-filter.md

 apply sensor fusion to estimate the pose of the robot as it moves around.
 To achieve this, the following packages are used.

-- *turtlebot_gazebo* launches a mobile robot in the gazebo environment.
+- **turtlebot_gazebo** launches a mobile robot in the gazebo environment.
-- *robot_pose_ekf* estimates the position and orientation of the robot.
+- **robot_pose_ekf** estimates the position and orientation of the robot.
-- *odom_to_trajectory* append the odometry values generated over time into a trajectory path.
+- **odom_to_trajectory** append the odometry values generated over time into a trajectory path.
-- *turtlebot_teleop* allows to stee the robot using keyboard commands.
+- **turtlebot_teleop** allows to steer the robot using keyboard commands.
-- *rviz* lets us visualize the estimated position and orientation of the robot.
+- **rviz** lets us visualize the estimated position and orientation of the robot.

-This post refers to the ROS documentation and makes use of the publisher and subscriber topics of ROS.
+This post refers to the ROS [documentation](http://wiki.ros.org/roscpp/Overview/Publishers%20and%20Subscribers) and makes use of the [publisher](http://docs.ros.org/api/roscpp/html/classros_1_1Publisher.html) and [subscriber](http://docs.ros.org/api/roscpp/html/classros_1_1Subscriber.html) [nodes](http://wiki.ros.org/Nodes) which publish and subscribe [messages](http://wiki.ros.org/Messages) to [topics](http://wiki.ros.org/Topics) of ROS.
 It explains how to change the mentioned packages to integrate these nodes into a single launch file.
 With this launch file it is possible to launch the entire environment.

 ## Mobile Robot Sensors